Unknown6656/F18-HUD/readme.md

 ![](img/usage-09.jpeg)\
 _Please note that the iamge is mirrored along the vertical, as well as the horizontal axis.
 This is required for the correct display of the HUD in the car's windscreen._

-(TODO : explain the individual components, their function, and deviation from regular behaviour)
+## (TODO : explain the individual components, their function, and deviation from regular behaviour)
+- click on nav compass: switch pitch ladder increments
+- click on waterline indicator: fullscreen
+- click on g-load: reset peak
+- click on nav mode: change A/R/L